MingoMango17/yaet/README.md

 ### Signature

 YAET uses "blinded" RSASSA-PSS signatures by default outlined in [draft-irtf-cfrg-rsa-blind-signatures](https://datatracker.ietf.org/doc/draft-irtf-cfrg-rsa-blind-signatures/) for its integrity.
+Similarly with encryption process, the signature is also hashed with *SHA256*.

 The signature is appended to the encrypted message and concatenated together to form the complete message.
 This ensures that both the encrypted content and its corresponding signature are treated as a single entity, for convenient transmission and verification processes.